 So you’ve started eating Paleo, and you’re a few days into it.
 You’re not feeling the amazing effects of the diet that so many others before you have, and in fact, you feel worse!
 Naturally you’re asking, “Is this really worth it?”

 Almost everyone who is on the Paleo Diet or similar plan has been right where you are—you are not alone.
 Here’s the scoop on what’s happening in your body.

 Why Do I Feel Worse After Going Paleo?

-While the initial shock to the system isn’t pleasant, keep in mind it’s also finally getting a chance to clean out some built up toxins.
-Without all of the harmful foods constantly bombarding your liver and other organs, and with the addition of tons of nutrients and protein from the fruits, vegetables, and meats you’re now eating, your body is going to take the opportunity to do some much needed cleaning.
-This purging is exactly what causes the symptoms you may be experiencing right now — the toxins are being dealt with instead of being suppressed.
-It’s like when you do a good deep cleaning of your house — you turn it upside down before it looks immaculate.
-In the first 3 days to 3 weeks, you may (or may not) experience:
+While the initial shock to the system isn’t pleasant, keep in mind that your body is finally getting a chance to clean out some built up toxins.
+Without all of the harmful foods constantly bombarding your liver and other organs, and with the addition of tons of nutrients and proteins from the fruits, vegetables, and meats you’re now eating, your body is going to take this opportunity to do some much needed cleaning, healing, and resetting.

 - Mood swings

 - Increased appetite